 Students wishing to apply for "credit away" must obtain approval from the appropriate department at Penn before enrolling in the course.
 To request credit away through a Penn department, login to XCAT (External Course Approval Tool) and submit a course syllabus and other supporting materials from the external institution.

 After completion of the course, the student must request from the external institution that an official transcript be sent to the SEAS Office of Research and Academic Services, 111 Towne, 220 S. 33rd St, Philadelphia, PA, 19104.

 A minimum grade of C is required for a course to be eligible for credit away.
 The grade itself, however, will not appear on the Penn transcript.

 No credit will be granted for courses taken at two-year institutions (e.g. junior or community college).

-Students on Leave of Absence may not take courses elsewhere for transfer into Penn except with special permission obtained from the Academic Programs Office beforehand.
+Students on Leave of Absence may not take courses elsewhere for transfer into Penn except with special permission obtained from the Office of Research and Academic Services beforehand.

 Failed courses may not be cleared by taking a course at another institution.